LeonisX/space-trader/README.md

 * Jarek: even, if angry - gift computer - YES
 * Increase difficulty, depends on game difficulty (days to delivery).
 Don't give computer when > Normal, instead money

+### Shipyard

+* Investigate - when new shipyard - can receive 600%
+* Negative values for slots, ...
+* Correlian - hull strength - 200 minimum, no max (JAF).
+Cargo bays - no limit.
+Need to test
+* After deal in ShipYard - alert in center of screen

 ### Monster.com

 * Monster.com - rename cheat, form name (not MonsterCom)
 * MonsterCom: Show only current phase of quest.
 CheckBox for full view (only for cheat/debug)
 * MonsterCom - second click - order reverse
-* Negative values for slots, ...

 ### Translate